Petalocrinidae

 Petalocrinidae is an extinct family of cladid crinoids from the Early Ordovician to Lower Devonian.
 Fossils of petalocrinoids have been found in China, Europe and the United States.

 All petalocrinoids have five, flattened arms formed through the fusion of the branches of the ancestral crinoid arm, an Ordovician crinoid possibly similar to the Silurian Gissocrinus or Arachnocrinus.
 The shape of these fused arms varies from genus to genus, and from species to species.
-The upper surface of the arms had distinctive patterns of grooves which are thought to have born captured food particles towards the mouth.
+The upper surface of the arms had distinctive patterns of grooves which are thought to have borne captured food particles towards the mouth.
 The purpose of the arms, themselves, remain unknown, though, some researchers suspect that they may deterred predators by presenting a would-be attacker with a largely inedible chunk of calcite.

 Genera

 Eopetalocrinus

 Eopetalocrinus is the earliest known petalocrinoid, known from a single set of five arms from Arenig-aged strata of Southern China.

 Petalocrinus

 Petalocrinus is the most successful genus in the family, with numerous species found in Lower Silurian strata in the United States, England, Gotland, and China.
 The arms of Petalocrinus are usually wedge-shaped, akin to a guitar pick, though, some species, like the English P. bifurcatus, have their own distinct shapes (in the case of P. bifurcatus, each arm is bifurcated into the shape of a "V").